conda-forge/cuda-feedstock/recipe/doc/recipe_guide.md

 > This is expected and may be safely ignored.

 > [!NOTE]
-> The `arm-variant` is only required for CUDA 12.9.
+> The `arm-variant` package is only required for CUDA 12.9.
 Starting with CUDA 13.0 and Jetpack 7,
 > Tegra devices are compatible with SBSA.

 where the `recipe/conda_build_config.yaml` contains something like: